CosmWasm/cosmwasm/IBC.md

 ignore timeout (this is only called if it hasn't yet timed out) and sequence (which is used by the IBC framework to avoid duplicates).
-I generally use `dest.channel_id` like `info.sender` to authenticate the packet, and parse `data` into a `PacketMsg` structure.
-After that you can process this more or less like in `execute`.
+I generally use `dest.channel_id` like `info.sender` to authenticate the packet, and parse `data` into a `PacketMsg` structure, using the same encoding rules as we discussed in the last section.

+After that you can process `PacketMsg` more or less like an `ExecuteMsg`, including calling into other contracts.
+The only major difference is that you must return Acknowledgement bytes in the protocol-specified format

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]